digitallinguistics/data-format/.github/CONTRIBUTING.md

 1. **Update the documentation** (`README.md`, `CONTRIBUTING.md`) to reflect the changes you plan to make.

 1. **Write or update tests** for the changes you are going to make.

+    - Make sure that your tests fail before writing other code.

     - The tests are located in the `/test` folder.
 Each schema has one test file where all its tests are located.
 For example, the tests for the Language schema are located in `test/Language.test.js`.